GPKnight/ColumbiaCybersecurityProjects/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.

 - Filebeat generates logs and forwards them through a specified port to a single server allowing admin to review/visualize and index multiple machines in single location without the need to SSH into multiple machines.
+Per the Filebeat Overview page: "When you start Filebeat, it starts one or more inputs that look in the locations you’ve specified for log data.
+For each log that Filebeat locates, Filebeat starts a harvester.
+Each harvester reads a single log for new content and sends the new log data to libbeat, which aggregates the events and sends the aggregated data to the output that you’ve configured for Filebeat."
+[Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-overview.html#:~:text=Filebeat%20is%20a%20lightweight%20shipper,Elasticsearch%20or%20Logstash%20for%20indexing)

 - Metricbeat is a service deployed on VMs throughout your network to monitor metrics such as CPU usage, memory, file system, disk Input/Output (IO), and network IO.
 It also records statistics from services deployed on your network VMs including but not limited to Apache, MySQL, NGINX [Full List Here](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-modules.html)